sgoldenlab/simba/docs/FSTTC.md

 * Does attack behavior typically follow defensive behavior or escape behavior?

+* Does rearing events typically follow sniffing events or freezing events?

+... etc etc.

 Note that SimBA will calculate the FSTTC for all the behaviors selected by the user, and SimBA does **not** require there to be two or more tracked animals.

-For the connoisseurs, the FSTCC is calculated as:
+The FSTCC is calculated as:

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/FSTTC_2.png" />
 </p>

-Where  Δt parameter is a time-window (e.g 2000ms - Lee et al. 2019).
+Where the Δt hyper-parameter is a time-window (e.g 2000ms - Lee et al. 2019).
 P is the proportion of behavior B onsets that fall inside Δt following the onset of behavior A. TA is the proportion of the total session time that falls inside Δt following behavior A onset.
 TB is the proportion of the total session time that falls inside Δt following behavior B onset.

 >Note: Although  transitional relationships of behavioral events often are evaluated and visualized using Markov decision processes, such techniques may require mutually exclusive states and this introduces stastistical challenges for multi-individual environments.
 We recognise that the more sophisticated approach to explore casuse and effect in multi-individual environments would be [multi-agent reinforcement learning](https://medium.com/swlh/the-gist-multi-agent-reinforcement-learning-767b367b395f) techniques but.. yeah.. this works and RL is complicated :)